alphagov/govuk-developer-docs/source/manual/get-started.html.md

 $ gds aws govuk-integration-readonly aws s3 ls
 ```

-### Reset your AWS vault password

-If you forget your `aws-vault` password, you must reset that password.

-1. Delete the `aws-vault` keychain by running `rm ~/Library/Keychains/aws-vault.keychain-db` in the command line.
-1. Re-initialise the `gds-cli` by opening `~/.gds/config.yml` and changing `initialised: true` to `initialised: false`.

 ## 11. Set up tools to use the GOV.UK Kubernetes platform

 Follow [the instructions for setting up tools to use the GOV.UK Kubernetes platform](https://govuk-kubernetes-cluster-user-docs.publishing.service.gov.uk/get-started/set-up-tools/).